Kipamojo/kipamojo.github.io/_posts/2020-02-12-The-Best-Things-To-Do-in-Bordeaux-One-Day-in-Bordeaux.markdown

 ### By car

 If you’re staying not too far away from Bordeaux, you can also consider visiting the city by car.
-We always visit Bordeaux while we’re on summer holiday at the Atlantic Coast (LINK) and drive almost 2 hours south east to Bordeaux.
+We always visit Bordeaux while we’re on summer holiday at the Atlantic Coast and drive almost 2 hours south east to Bordeaux.

 #### Parking in Bordeaux